pzelnip/www.codependentcodr.com/content/serverless-microservices-with-python-p2.md

 Supposedly you can
 [spin up an EC2 instance based on the Amazon Linux AMI and do your bundling for lambda there](https://markn.ca/2015/10/python-extension-modules-in-aws-lambda/)
-, but that's far from convenient (you need to spin up an EC2 instance, get your repo there, do the whole build, then get the zip file from that instance to wherever you need it to be).
+, but that's far from convenient (you need to spin up an EC2 instance, get your repository there, do the whole build, then get the zip file from that instance to wherever you need it to be).
 Alternatively, there's [a Docker image out there that mimics the Amazon Linux image that Lambda uses](https://github.com/lambci/docker-lambda), so you could (locally) run a container from that image and do the same thing (`pip install`, bundle it into a zip, etc).
 But this is really getting into a world I don't really want to go (at least not for now), so I did some more Googling